oconnor0/BeaconRoad/Book/331-Rogue.md

 - "Darkness is my closest friend."
 - XP Triggers
     - At the end of a session, mark 1 XP if you addressed a challenge with audacity or stealth.
+- HP = 11 + highest face of BODY + highest face of MIND + highest face of WILL + 5 per Tier.
 - Starting Builds
     - If you want some guidance when you assign your 6 starting Action dots, select your special ability, starting powers, and starting items, use one of these templates.
     - **Hunter**